1919 General Steel Strike

-The Great Steel Strike of 1919 was an attempt by the American Federation of Labor to organize the leading company, United States Steel, in the American steel industry.
+The Great Steel Strike of 1919 was an attempt by the American Federation of Labor to organize United States Steel, the leading company in the American steel industry.
 The AFL formed a coalition of 24 unions, all of which had grown rapidly during World War I. In the lead role would be the Amalgamated Association of Iron, Steel and Tin Workers (AA) with a five-member steering committee.
 The strike began on September 22, 1919, and finally collapsed on January 8, 1920.
 The opposition led by Elbert H. Gary, president of U.S. Steel had triumphed.

 Background

 The AA had formed in 1876.
 It was a union of skilled steel and ironworkers which was deeply committed to craft unionism.
 However, technological advances had slashed the number of skilled workers in both industries.

 In 1892, the AA had lost a bitter strike at the Carnegie Steel Company's steel mill in Homestead, Pennsylvania.
 The Homestead strike, which culminated with a day-long gun battle on July 6 that left 10 dead and dozens wounded, led to a wave of de-unionization.
 From a high of more than 24,000 members in 1892, union membership had sunk to less than 8,000 by 1900.

 The union attempted to organize workers in the tin industry, but a sudden wave of industry consolidations left the union facing the gigantic U.S. Steel corporation.
 In the U.S. Steel Recognition Strike of 1901, the union struck the fledgling company and won nearly all its demands.
 But the union's executive board wanted more and rejected the pact.
 U.S. Steel was able to muster its resources and break the strike.